CodeWithAlamin/Friends-TvSeries-Site/README.md

 Dark mode enhances the user experience by providing an alternative color scheme that is easier on the eyes, especially in low-light conditions.
 Users can toggle between light and dark mode, and their preference is remembered using local storage.

+## How It Started

+This project began when I started watching episodes of the "Friends" TV series online and became frustrated with the abundance of ads and pop-ups on various streaming platforms.
+Inspired by the desire to create a better viewing experience and hone my web development skills, I embarked on building this website from scratch.

 ## Technical Details

 ### Implementation Challenges

 One of the most challenging aspects of this project was developing a custom routing mechanism.
 Without utilizing frameworks or libraries, I needed to meticulously handle the application's state, ensuring accurate content display as users moved across sections.
 I utilized JSON files to manage season and episode data.
 Additionally, a separate JSON file stored the video URLs, allowing flexibility for future updates.
-These URLs were collected from sflix.com in the m3u8 format.
-I sourced the video URLs from platforms like sflix.com, where the videos are available in the m3u8 format.

 ### No Frameworks or Libraries

 To further enhance my JavaScript skills, I chose to build the entire website without relying on any frameworks or libraries.
 This decision allowed me to gain a deep understanding of how various components work together, from event handling to dynamic content loading.

-## How It Started

-This project began when I started watching episodes of the "Friends" TV series online and became frustrated with the abundance of ads and pop-ups on various streaming platforms.
-Inspired by the desire to create a better viewing experience and hone my web development skills, I embarked on building this website from scratch.
+### Video source

+Video links were sourced from a 3rd party public google drive shared by a user named: (hajxh1) and the drive link is https://drive.google.com/drive/folders/1JqyfZKdkhmgymOVxZbfePG6XqQGUGoZF

+It is not a commercial project and the videos are not hosted on this site.
+The videos are streamed from the google drive directly.

 ## Contributing